Fender Princeton Reverb II

 white PRII

-This amp, neatly painted white with a black/sparkle grille, is owned by Gary in North Carolina, USA, and he's selling it as of mid-July 2012.
-If you're interested, email me and I will send your email address to him.
+This amp, neatly painted white with a black/sparkle grille, is owned by Gary in North Carolina, USA, and he was selling it as of mid-July 2012.
+I don't know where it is now.

 July 2012 - Gentlemen, Strat Your Engines